 Choose low-sugar snacks like vegetables, fruits, and low-fat or fat-free cheese.
 Drink fewer sugary sodas and other drinks that can lead to tooth decay.
 Get ideas for eating healthy.

 People who use tobacco in any form (cigarettes, cigars, pipe, smokeless tobacco) are at higher risk for gum disease and oral (mouth) cancer.
 Check out these tips to help you quit smoking.

 Drinking a lot of alcohol can increase your risk for oral cancer.
 If you choose to drink, have only a moderate amount.
 This means no more than 1 drink a day for women or 2 drinks a day for men.

 Take care of your children's teeth.

 If you have kids, help them learn good habits for a healthy mouth.
 Start cleaning your child’s teeth as soon as they come in.
-Your child’s first (baby) teeth are important because they hold space for adult teeth.
 Learn how to take care of your child’s teeth.